messente/messente-api-csharp/docs/OmnimessageApi.md

 <a name="cancelscheduledmessage"></a>
 # **CancelScheduledMessage**
-> EmptyObject CancelScheduledMessage (string omnimessageId)
+> void CancelScheduledMessage (string omnimessageId)

 Cancels a scheduled Omnimessage